Burnside Bridge

 Burnside Bridge stands as one of the most haunted locations on the Antietam battlefield, where the bloodiest single day in American history unfolded on September 17, 1862.
 The three-arched limestone bridge, built in 1836 by master bridge builder John Weaver for just $3,200, became a killing ground when approximately 450 Confederate soldiers from the 2nd and 20th Georgia regiments held off nearly 14,000 Union troops for almost four hours.
 Under the command of Brigadier General Robert Toombs and Colonel Henry Benning, the Georgian sharpshooters occupied rifle pits and barricades on the bluffs overlooking the creek, picking off wave after wave of Union soldiers attempting to cross the narrow 12-foot-wide span.

-At Burnside Bridge, witnesses describe seeing blue-uniformed apparitions crossing in formation before vanishing mid-span, as if replaying their fatal assault for eternity.
-One visitor reported: 'When I went there a couple months ago, I was standing on Burnside Bridge and all of a sudden I started smelling tobacco and gunpowder'—the unmistakable scents of Civil War soldiers who once fought and died here.
+Witnesses describe seeing blue-uniformed soldiers crossing the bridge in formation before vanishing mid-span, as if replaying their fatal assault for eternity.
+One visitor reported: 'When I went there a couple months ago, I was standing on Burnside Bridge and all of a sudden I started smelling tobacco and gunpowder' -- the unmistakable scents of Civil War soldiers who once fought and died here.
 Others have photographed misty figures on the bridge that were not visible to the naked eye, and at least one famous photograph captured what appears to be ghostly faces in the water beneath the center arch, including what some believe to be a small girl in a red dress.
 Park Ranger Stephanie Gray and her staff examined the photograph and 'just fell in love with it,' with one ranger remarking that a figure resembled President Abraham Lincoln.

-Cold spots are frequently encountered on the bridge itself, and visitors have reported feeling sudden overwhelming fear or despair for no apparent reason—perhaps the emotional residue of young men facing certain death on that terrible September day.
+The temperature drops noticeably on the bridge itself, and visitors have reported feeling sudden overwhelming fear or despair for no apparent reason -- perhaps the emotional residue of young men facing certain death on that terrible September day.
 The sounds of gunfire and shouting have been reported, as if the battle continues to rage in some other dimension.
-These phenomena are said to intensify each September 17th, the anniversary of the battle, when the veil between past and present grows thin.
+These phenomena intensify each September 17th, the anniversary of the battle, when the veil between past and present grows thin.

-Today, Sharpsburg Ghost Tours takes visitors past the bridge on candlelit walking tours, sharing tales gathered over four decades of paranormal experiences in and around the battlefield.
-The bridge, now under the care of the National Park Service and faithfully restored to its 1862 appearance, remains one of the most photographed locations of the Civil War—and one of the most actively haunted.
+The bridge, now under the care of the National Park Service and faithfully restored to its 1862 appearance, remains one of the most photographed locations of the Civil War -- and one of the most actively haunted.
+Sharpsburg Ghost Tours takes visitors past the bridge on candlelit walking tours, sharing tales gathered over four decades.
 The combination of violent death, heroic sacrifice, and hasty unmarked burials has created a place where the echoes of America's bloodiest day refuse to fade.

 Researched from 10 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.